 Why Do You Need a CCTV Policy?

-If you are using CCTV surveillance across any business area, you have a legal obligation to notify individuals of its use.
+If you are using CCTV surveillance across any business area you should know how to write a CCTV policy.
+You have a legal obligation to notify individuals that you are using CCTV!
 You should implement a CCTV policy which defines how, why and when you use CCTV and what controls and security measures you have in place.

 Privacy by Design is an approach to protecting data.
 It means ensuring that activities, services and processes are designed with data protection and security in mind from the start.
 This approach is important for the use of CCTV to ensure maximum security of any footage.
 Establishing and implementing appropriate technical and organisational measures is essential for securing CCTV data.
 This includes having a functional, effective CCTV policy for how such footage is used, recorded, stored, disclosed and transferred.